taielab/awesome-hacking-lists/README.md

 - [ReverseTCPShell](https://github.com/ZHacker13/ReverseTCPShell) - PowerShell ReverseTCP Shell - Framework
 - [Invoke-SocksProxy](https://github.com/p3nt4/Invoke-SocksProxy) - Socks proxy server using powershell.
 Supports local and reverse connections for pivoting.
 - [DomainPasswordSpray](https://github.com/dafthack/DomainPasswordSpray) - DomainPasswordSpray is a tool written in PowerShell to perform a password spray attack against users of a domain.
 By default it will automatically generate the userlist from the domain.
 BE VERY CAREFUL NOT TO LOCKOUT ACCOUNTS!
-- [PowerZure](https://github.com/hausec/PowerZure) - PowerShell script to "interact" with Azure
+- [PowerZure](https://github.com/hausec/PowerZure) - PowerShell framework to assess Azure security
 - [BadBlood](https://github.com/davidprowe/BadBlood) - BadBlood by @davidprowe, Secframe.com, fills a Microsoft Active Directory Domain with a structure and thousands of objects.
 The output of the tool is a domain similar to a domain in the real world.
 After BadBlood is ran on a domain, security analysts and engineers can practice using tools to gain an understanding and prescribe to securing Active Directory.
 Each time this tool runs, it produces different results.
 The domain, users, groups, computers and permissions are different.
 Every.
 Single.
 Time.
 - [Red_Team](https://github.com/BankSecurity/Red_Team) - Some scripts useful for red team activities
 - [Penetration_Testing_POC](https://github.com/Mr-xn/Penetration_Testing_POC) - 渗透测试有关的POC、EXP、脚本、提权、小工具等，欢迎补充、完善---About penetration-testing python-script poc getshell csrf xss cms php-getshell domainmod-xss penetration-testing-poc csrf-webshell cobub-razor cve rce sql sql-poc poc-exp bypass oa-getshell cve-cms